vvorld/getid-web-sdk/README.md

 - **onVerificationComplete** => (envelopedApplicationResult) => callback executed after verification will be finished with the result of application (appId, externalId, services result) Please see openapi scheme.

-If the onVerificationComplete callback is present in the configuration, the "Thank you" page will be removed from the flow and a new screen will appear (with the service results) as the last screen.
+If the onVerificationComplete callback is present in the configuration, the "Thank you" page will be removed from the flow and a new screen will appear (with the service results) as the last screen. **EXPERIMENTAL (the api may be changed in future)**

 Possible errors: